Strilanc/Strilanc.github.io/_posts/2025-08-30-why-no-factor-21.md

 If the 2001 NMR experiment doesn't count, I think the actually-did-the-multiplications runner-up is a [2015 experiment done with an ion trap quantum computer](https://arxiv.org/pdf/1507.08852#page=2) ([discussed by Scott Aaronson at the time](https://scottaaronson.blog/?p=2673)).

 Yet another contributor is the overhead of [quantum error correction](https://en.wikipedia.org/wiki/Quantum_error_correction).
-Performing 100x more gates requires 100x lower error, and the most plausible way of achieving that is error corection.
+Performing 100x more gates requires 100x lower error, and the most plausible way of achieving that is error correction.
 Error correction requires redundancy, and could easily add a 100x overhead on qubit count.
 Accounting for this, I could argue that factoring 21 will be ten thousand times more expensive than factoring 15, rather than "merely" a hundred times more expensive.